Mathématique: Chapter 55

 “Nicholas Rush,” Jackson confirmed.
 “He needs you right now.
 What happened to him?”

-Young’s arms folded over his chest, his heart pounding in his throat, in his temples, he watched Vala drag Rush into a fireman’s carry and get him to the transport room on the tel’tak.
+Young’s arms folded over his chest, his heart pounding in his throat, in his temples, he watched Vala drag Rush into a fireman’s carry and get him to the transport room on the Tel’tak.
 He watched her scan through blurred maps of the ground beneath the ship.

 “Yes,” Vala whispered.
 “Yes.”

-“Okay, then let it go,” Jackson whispered, pressing his forehead to hers.
-“You can let it go.
+“Okay.
+Let it go.”
+Jackson pressed his forehead to hers.
+“Let it go.
 Let the next one in.”

 “How long will this last?”
-Vala asked him, agonized.
+Vala rasped

-“I don’t know,” Jackson said.
-“But I’ll be here.
-I’ll be here the whole time.”
+“I don’t know,” Jackson said, “but I’ll be here.”

 Young stared numbly at the monitor, where Mitchell had paused the screen.